gipi/blog/posts/experiments-around-fault-injection.md

 ![](/images/side-channels/comparison-instructions.png)

-the assembly code is the following for the last case (the other ones are simply subsection of this)
+the assembly code is the following (each column is a different capture)

 ```text
 nop             mul	r0, r1     mul	r0, r1     mul	r0, r1